msavin/SteveJobs/README.md

 });
 ```

-Finally, schedule a job to run like you would run a method:
+Finally, you can schedule a job similarly to how you would run a method:

 ```javascript
 Jobs.add("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");